2001 NBA playoffs: (2) Milwaukee Bucks vs. (7) Orlando Magic

 This was the first playoff meeting between the Bucks and the Magic.

 (3) Miami Heat vs. (6) Charlotte Hornets

 This was the first playoff meeting between the Heat and the Charlotte Hornets/Bobcats franchise.

 (4) New York Knicks vs. (5) Toronto Raptors

 This was the second playoff meeting between these two teams, with the Knicks winning the first meeting.
+This was the first-ever playoff series win for the Raptors.

 Western Conference first round

 (1) San Antonio Spurs vs. (8) Minnesota Timberwolves

 This was the second playoff meeting between these two teams, with the Spurs winning the first meeting.

 (2) Los Angeles Lakers vs. (7) Portland Trail Blazers

 This was the tenth playoff meeting between these two teams, with the Lakers winning seven of the first nine meetings.

 (3) Sacramento Kings vs. (6) Phoenix Suns

 This was the fourth playoff meeting between these two teams, with the Suns winning two of the first three meetings.